A 70’s commune turned modern day intentional living community…

 I was driven throughout the lot where I was able to see the brew house, the dome where the weekly drum circles are held, many of the various styles of homes, and even got to meet some students on an agricultural internship from a university not far from the one I graduated from myself- North Western University.
 We then headed down to the swimming hole where we sat in the sauna and enjoyed the aroma of burning sage while burning green ourselves.

-After picking up a six pack we got a bit adventurous and snuck down to the late Stephen Gaskin’s home where we found the back door jarred open.
+We got a bit adventurous and snuck down to the late Stephen Gaskin’s home where we found the back door jarred open.
 You could feel his spirit just walking through the door.
 Mosaic tiled floors drew you upstairs and into the living room which was piled from wall to wall, ceiling to floor, with books.
 This house had more books than a library.
 It is no wonder this man was a genius.
 He had books on every topic you could ever imagine.
 There were stacks of colored tiles piled everywhere books weren’t- indicating that he had cut the designed mosaic floor pieces himself.
-Upon entering his bedroom we found pictures of him back in the day, old typewriters, and an influx of John Lennon-style sunglasses, you know the ones.
-In fact Gaskin’s style has inspired me to make my next sunglass purchase to be the small circular lensed gold faced ones that so many of my kind rocked before me.
+Upon entering his bedroom we found pictures of him back in the day, old typewriters, and an influx of John Lennon-style sunglasses… you know the ones.